operator-framework/operator-controller/docs/fetching-catalog-contents.md

 ## Off cluster

-When making a request for the contents of the `operatorhubio` `Catalog` from outside the cluster, we have to perform an extra step:
+When making a request for the contents of the `operatorhubio` `ClusterCatalog` from outside the cluster, we have to perform an extra step:
 1. Port forward the `catalogd-catalogserver` service in the `catalogd-system` namespace:
 ```sh